Public Garden Guided Walking Tours: Untold Stories of the Public Garden

 The Friends of the Public Garden is recruiting new tour guides to add to our successful program!
 We are looking for men and women who are passionate about the trees, plantings, sculpture, and history of the Public Garden and who want to share that knowledge and enthusiasm with others.
-Training will be provided.
+Training will be provided and begins March 2nd.

 Join the Friends of the Public Garden for walking tours of Boston’s iconic Public Garden.
 Learn about the history, sculpture, and horticulture of America’s first public botanical garden by taking a guided tour through this treasured oasis.

 Tuesdays, Wednesdays, and Thursdays at 4:00 p.m weather permitting